samrocketman/addons-homeassistant/wireguard-ui/DOCS.md

 The installation of this add-on is pretty straightforward and not different in comparison to installing any other add-on.

-* Add my [Home Assistant add-ons repository](https://github.com/theseal/addons-homeassistant) to your home assistant instance.
+* [Wireguard UI add-ons repository](https://github.com/samrocketman/addons-homeassistant) to your home assistant instance.
-* Install the add-on.
+* Install the "Wireguard UI".
 * Edit the configuration (see below)
 * Click the Save button to store your configuration.
 * Start the add-on.